 By 2006, though, John Terry had usurped him and, by and large, Sven-Goran Eriksson’s squad numbering was reflective of the first 11 (at Euro 2004, England began three of the four games wearing 1-11).
 As a result, Campbell was given 12.

 Will such an achievement be matched?
-Of the Euro 2016 squad, only the aforementioned Milner has had three numbers and he’s 30 now so it’s unlikely.
-Jack Wilshere (7 in 2012, 17 in 2016) or Ross Barkley (21 in 2014, 19 in 2016) perhaps, but it’s almost certain that Campbell won’t be passed out.
+Of the Euro 2016 squad, only the aforementioned Milner had three numbers but he has since retired.
+Jack Wilshere (7 in 2012, 17 in 2016) and Ross Barkley (21 in 2014, 19 in 2016) are another candidates but neither wast included in the World Cup squad.
+Danny Welbeck, perhaps?
+He wore 22 at Euro 2012, 11 at the 2014 World Cup and is 14 at the current competition, having missed Euro 2016.

 At the other end of the spectrum, David Seaman (1), Ashley Cole (3) and David Beckham (7) wore the same number at five tournaments.
 This year’s European Championship was Wayne Rooney’s sixth finals, but he wore 9 in his first two, 2004 and 2006, before switching to 10.